 i.
-Equipment and Supplies: During the period of performance, the subrecipient must seek disposition instructions from Treasury for equipment and/or unused or residual supplies acquired under the Award if the current fair market value of the equipment and/or unused or residual supplies is greater than \$5,000 per unit.
-The subrecipient must seek disposition instructions before disposing of the property by submitting a completed SF-428 Tangible Personal Property Report and SF-428-C Disposition Request/Report.
-Not later than 60 days after the end of the period of performance, the subrecipient must submit to Treasury a completed SF-428 Tangible Personal Property Report and SF-428-B Final Report Form if the subrecipient retains any equipment with a current fair market value greater than \$5,000 per unit or a residual inventory of unused supplies exceeding \$5,000 in total aggregate value upon termination or completion of the activity, project, or program and the equipment and/or supplies are not needed for any other federal award.
+Equipment and Supplies: During the period of performance, the Subrecipient must seek disposition instructions from Treasury for equipment and/or unused or residual supplies acquired under the Award if the current fair market value of the equipment and/or unused or residual supplies is greater than \$5,000 per unit.
+The Subrecipient must seek disposition instructions before disposing of the property by submitting a completed SF-428 Tangible Personal Property Report and SF-428-C Disposition Request/Report.
+Not later than 60 days after the end of the period of performance, the Subrecipient must submit to Treasury a completed SF-428 Tangible Personal Property Report and SF-428-B Final Report Form if the Subrecipient retains any equipment with a current fair market value greater than \$5,000 per unit or a residual inventory of unused supplies exceeding \$5,000 in total aggregate value upon termination or completion of the activity, project, or program and the equipment and/or supplies are not needed for any other federal Award.

-18. AMENDMENTS AND CLOSEOUT
+S-18.
+SUBRECIPIENT AGREEMENT AMENDMENTS AND CLOSEOUT

-18.1 Amendments
+S-18.1 Agreement Amendments

 - a.
-The terms of the Award may be amended with the written approval of the subrecipient and The Consortium. - b.
-The Consortium reserves the right to amend the terms of any Award if required by federal law or regulation. - c.
-Amendments must be requested in writing, and must include an explanation for the reason the Award should be amended.
+The terms of an Award may be amended if requested by a Subrecipient and approved in writing by both the Consortium and the Council.
+The Consortium reserves the right to unilaterally seek amendment to the terms of any Award if required by state or federal law or regulation.the Award may be amended with the written approval of the Subrecipient and the Consortium. - b.
+The Consortium reserves the right to amend the terms of any Award-if required by state or federal law or regulation. - e.b.
+Subrecipient agreement a Amendments must be requested in writing and must include an explanation for the reason the Award agreement should be amended.

-18.2 Closeout
+S-18.2 Closeout

 - a.
 The Consortium will close out each Award when it determines that all applicable administrative actions and all required work of the Award have been completed. - b.
-Within 90 calendar days after the end of the period of performance, the subrecipient must submit any outstanding SF-PPR and RESTORE Act Status of Performance reports, as well as the required reporting on contracts, if applicable, plus a final SF-425 report, unless the subrecipient requests, and The Consortium approves, an extension. - c.
-The subrecipient must liquidate all obligations incurred under this Award not later than 90 calendar days after the end of the period of performance, unless the subrecipient requests, and Treasury approves, an extension. - d.
-Within 90 days after receipt of reports in paragraph (a) of this section, The Consortium will make upward or downward adjustments to the allowable costs, and then make prompt payment to the subrecipient for allowable, unreimbursed costs. - e.
+Within 90-60 calendar days after the end of the period of performance, the Subrecipient must submit any outstanding SF-PPR and RESTORE Act Status of Performance reports, as well as the required reporting on contracts, if applicable, plus a final SF-425 report, unless the Subrecipient requests, and The Consortium approves, an extension. - c.
+The Subrecipient must liquidate all obligations incurred under the Award not later than 90-60 calendar days after the end of the period of performance, unless the Subrecipient requests, and Treasury approves, an extension. - d.
+Within 690 days after receipt of reports in paragraph (a) of this section, The Consortium will make upward or downward adjustments to the allowable costs, and then make prompt payment to the Subrecipient for allowable, unreimbursed costs. - e.
 The closeout of the Award does not affect any of the following: - i.
-The right of The Consortium or Council to disallow costs and recover funds on the basis of a later audit or other review; - ii.
-The obligation of the subrecipient to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments; - iii.
-The subrecipient's obligations regarding audits, property management and disposition (if applicable), and records retention.
+The right of The Consortium or Council to disallow costs and recover funds on the basis of a later audit or other review: - ii.
+The obligation of the Subrecipient to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments; - iii.
+The Subrecipient's obligations regarding audits, property management and disposition (if applicable), and records retention.